 LATN 3326 (3).
 ADVANCED LATIN READINGS: VERGIL.
-In this course, students experience the integration of storytelling with the artistry of language in the Aeneid through which Vergil creates a national epic with political and cultural impact.
-Prerequisites: C- or better in LATN 2312 or permission of instructor.
+Students experience the integration of storytelling with the artistry of language in the Aeneid, through which Vergil creates a national epic with political and cultural impact.
+Prerequisite: C- or better in LATN 2312 or permission of instructor.

 LATN 3327 (3).
 ADVANCED LATIN: MYTH VIA OVID.
-Students discover the classical inspiration for great works of Western civilization's art and literature through Ovid's recounting of mythological transformations and heroic tales in the poem Metamorphoses.
+Students discover the classical inspiration for great works of Western civilization's art and literature through Ovid's recounting of mythological transformations and heroic tales in the poem "Metamorphoses."
 Prerequisite: Cor better in LATN 2312 or permission of instructor.